 When free climbing, a climber will ascend using only their hands and feet but will use ropes to catch them if they fall.
-When free soloing, the climber will use no ropes or any other protection system to catch them if they fall.
+Free soloing means thatthe climber will use no ropes or any other protection system to catch them if they fall.
 Free solo climbing is dangerous and you can receive a serious injury or killed doing it.
-We do not recommend anyone every free soloing.
-Even the guy from the movie.

 Alex Honnold is the only known person to free solo El Capitan!
 Maybe somewhere out there, a rock climber free soloed El Cap without telling anyone.
 I really doubt it as it would take a lifelong climber many years of training to accomplish this feat.
 But you never know!

 Aid climbing uses special gear, like nylon ladders or etriers, to help the rock climber ascend up the wall.
 Similar to sport and trad, a climber will ascend up the rock and clip ladders into bolts, cams, or nuts.
 Aid climbers stand and fully weight these pieces of gear.
 The ladders have steps on them that allow them to climb to get an eensy bit higher.
 Then they can clip a new ladder in and repeat the process.